housecurve/housecurve.github.io/USAGE.md

 * Ensure the audio system or iPhone/iPad volume is set to a normal listening level.
 You should be able to clearly hear the chirp, but it does not need to be loud.
 * If you can hear the chirp sound, check that the microphone is not obstructed.
 Cases for iPhone/iPads can obstruct the microphone.
 Be sure to aim the microphone at the audio system and ensure it’s not covered up by your hand (ex: Bottom of iPhone).
 * If using an external microphone, ensure the cabling is connected properly.
-Try disconnecting and using the built in iPhone/iPad microphone instead.
+To rule out problems with the audio system, try measurements using the built-in microphone.

 #### Low measurement coherence
 After the chirp is detected, HouseCurve records the sweep as it is played by the audio system.
 If the recorded sweep has a very low signal to noise ratio, HouseCurve will abort the measurement.
 If this happens, check the following: